berylllium/lsockengine/README.md

 ## Notice

 LiSE uses `= {}` struct initialization.
+At the time of writing, this is a GNU C extension.
+C23 will include this as standard in the future.

-At the time of writing, this is a GCC extension.
+LiSE uses the `__VA_OPT__` function macro.
+At the time of writing, this is a GNU C extension.
 C23 will include this as standard in the future.

 Xorg does not support disabling key-repeats for specific windows.
 This means that when one wants to disable key-repeats they have to do so for the entire window system.
 Meaning LiSE will disable key-repeats for the entire system and reenable it when closing down.
 This also means that key-repeats will remain disabled if the program closes without successfully going through the shutdown procedure; this may occur on crashes.